 Two of the desirable features for private clouds are better control and predictable performance.
 Although public clouds have been extensively researched to characterize their unpredictable performance, private clouds have received less scrutiny.

 In this talk, we will present how production workloads interfere with each other in an OpenStack-based cloud.
 We draw lessons from a several-month long study of running workloads in different configurations on highly-available implementation of OpenStack.
 We study the impact of noisy neighbors on the network and storage IO performance of applications.
 We also look at the performance metrics of the OpenStack control plane and how the API calls are impacted with more number of entities like networks, routers, VMs, volumes.
 Our study relies on a tool that we developed to create clean and noisy workload deployments, using micro-benchmarks as well as enterprise workloads such as Hadoop, Jenkins and Redis.

 Learning From Integrating AD With Kilo

-Archiving and Restoring an OpenStack Project
+Archiving And Restoring An OpenStack Project

 An OpenStack Project is where the real work happens.
-That’s where customers’ workloads live.
-Enterprise workloads need to be moveable from one part of the enterprise to another, need to be spruced when sprawls occur (happens more often than you’d think).
-Deleting a project that has VMs, networks, routers, security groups, VMs, volumes, etc. is not a trivial job.
-Same holds for archiving and resoring it.
+That is where customers’ workloads live.
+Enterprise workloads need to be moveable from one part of the enterprise to another and spruced when sprawls occur (this happens more often than one may think).
+Deleting a project that has VMs, networks, routers, security groups, volumes, etc. is not a trivial job.
+The same applies to archiving and restoring.
 OpenStack does not have a set of tools that make it easy to do such tasks.
 This talk will focus on these use cases and a possible approach to solving them.